Low-Carb Stuffed Zucchini Boats Recipe

 Here are some options to help you make these easy stuffed zucchini boats.

-- Substitute other meat like ground chicken, ground turkey, ground pork, or Italian sausage.
+- Substitute other meat like ground chicken, ground turkey, pulled pork, or Italian sausage.

 - Olive oil can be subbed with other cooking oils like avocado oil or sunflower oil.